wwwnizar/test.jit/README.md

 ### End 2 end test

-This requires a personal env or staging env.
+This requires a personal or staging environment.
 See [kustomize_envs/dev/README.md](kustomize_envs/dev/README.md) for more details.

 ## Utilities

-This repo has provided a utility module which enables admin to do many routine tasks.
+This repo has provided a utility module which enables an admin to do many routine tasks.
 The utility is invoked though `python -m detect_secrets_stream.util.secret_util`

 Running the utility requires several environment variables.
-You would first unlock secrets with `git-crypt` (secret management section above), then export required environment variables.
-One example env var file `.env.example` has been prepared to help you.
+An example environment variable file (`.env.example`) has been provided.

-In `fish` shell, you can do something like below
+From a `fish` shell, you can do something like below

 ```shell
 cp .env.example .env.prod